 Alerting Scope

-Alerts 2.0 allows you to create new alerts at any level within your account hierarchy.
+Alerts v2 allows you to create a new alert at any level within your account hierarchy.

 Alerts can be applied to sites in a much more flexible manner than the legacy solution.
 Choose one, many, or all sites to apply a single alert to, and easily clone alerts to make changes to and apply to other sites.